All I Want for Christmas Is You: Oceania

-The song originally peaked at No. 2 on the ARIA Singles Chart in 1994, and was certified 9× Platinum by the Australian Recording Industry Association (ARIA), denoting shipments of over 630,000 units.
-Following the inclusion of streams in the ARIA charts, "All I Want For Christmas Is You" topped the chart in December 2018, becoming the first Christmas song to do so in Australia since "Snoopy's Christmas" by The Royal Guardsmen in 1967.
+The song originally peaked at No. 2 on the ARIA Singles Chart in 1994, and was certified 13× Platinum by the Australian Recording Industry Association (ARIA), denoting shipments of over 910,000 units.
+Following the inclusion of streams in the ARIA charts, "All I Want For Christmas Is You" topped the chart in December 2018, becoming the first Christmas song to do so in Australia since "Snoopy's Christmas" by the Royal Guardsmen in 1967.
 It gave Carey her third number-one song in the country after "Fantasy" in 1995 and "We Belong Together" in 2005, and made her the eleventh act to top the country's charts in three back-to-back decades.
-The song returned to the top spot each year thereafter, and as of the 2022 Christmas period has spent six consecutive Christmas weeks atop the chart.

 The song also topped the charts in New Zealand for the first time in December 2018, making Carey's eighth number-one single in the country, and her first since "Heartbreaker" in 1999.
-The song returned to the top spot in 2019 and 2022, spending to date, three weeks atop.
+The song returned to the top spot in 2019, 2022 and 2023, spending to date, four weeks atop.

-Japan
+Asia

-"All I Want for Christmas Is You" was released under the regional title "Koibito-tachi no Christmas" (恋人たちのクリスマス) and became Carey's best-selling single in Japan.
+In Japan, "All I Want for Christmas Is You" was released under the regional title "Koibito-tachi no Christmas" (恋人たちのクリスマス) and became Carey's best-selling single in the country.
 It was used as the theme song to the popular drama 29-sai no Christmas (29才のクリスマス), The single peaked at No. 2 for two weeks, blocked from the top spot by "Tomorrow Never Knows" and "Everybody Goes", both released by rock band Mr. Children.
-It sold in excess of 1.1 million units in Japan.
+It sold in excess of 1.1 million units in Japan, becoming one of the best-selling singles by Western artists.
 Due to strong sales and airplay, the song re-charted in Japan in 2010, peaking at No. 6 on the Japan Hot 100.
 The single has been certified the Million award by the Recording Industry Association of Japan (RIAJ) on two different formats (compact disc and ringtone), in 1994 and 2008, respectively.

+Elsewhere in Asia, the song topped the charts in Singapore and the United Arab Emirates, becoming Carey's first number-one single in both countries.
+It also reached number two in South Korea; and entered the top-ten in Lebanon, Malaysia and the Philippines; the top-twenty in Hong Kong and Taiwan; and the top-thirty in Vietnam.

+Africa

+"All I Want for Christmas Is You" also experienced success in the continent.
+In South Africa, it reached number one, becoming Carey's first chart-topping song in the country; while in Nigeria, it entered the top-40, peaking at number 35.

+South America

+"All I Want for Christmas Is You" also became a success in Latin America, where it reached number 52 on the Brasil Hot 100 chart; and number 54 on the Argentina Hot 100 chart.
+It also entered the top-twenty in Chile, Peru and Ecuador.